keatchong/GettingDataAndCleaningData/CookBook.md

 # Data Transformation

-For the purpose of carrying out analysis stated in introduction and produce the final dataset, the below data transformation and cleaning steps are to be executed by the accompanying R script :
+For the purpose of carrying out analysis stated in introduction and produce the final dataset, the below data transformation and cleaning steps are to be carried out by the accompanying R script each time it is executed :

-* features.txt, activity_labels.txt, subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt are read into R enrionment.
+* features.txt, activity_labels.txt, subject_test.txt, subject_train.txt, X_test.txt, X_train.txt, y_test.txt, y_train.txt are read into R environment.
 (Other files are not required for the purpose of this analysis)
 * Constructing final dataset building blocks
 	* row binding subject_test and subject train data as block 1
 	* row binding y_test and y_train as block 2